Executive summary

-Remio's security architecture is designed to protect against a comprehensive set of threat scenarios that are relevant to remote desktop usage in both enterprise and personal contexts.
+Remio's security architecture is designed against a set of threat scenarios relevant to remote desktop usage in both enterprise and personal contexts.
+We are explicit about what we protect against, and where the trust boundaries lie.

-- Man-in-the-Middle (MITM) — DTLS handshake with certificate fingerprint verification prevents interception.
-The signaling channel uses TLS 1.3 with Perfect Forward Secrecy (PFS), making MITM attacks on the signaling path equally infeasible.
+- Man-in-the-middle (MITM).
+DTLS handshake with certificate fingerprint verification prevents interception.
+The signaling channel uses TLS 1.3 with Perfect Forward Secrecy.

-- Credential Theft — No passwords, no accounts, no central credential store.
-Device trust is established through PIN pairing, and session tokens (JWT) are short-lived and device-bound.
+- Credential theft.
+No passwords, no accounts, no central credential store.
+Device trust is established through PIN pairing; session tokens (JWT) are short-lived and device-bound.

 Our threat model explicitly defines three trust boundaries:

-Remio separates the signaling plane (connection setup) from the data plane (actual streaming).
+Remio separates the signaling plane (connection setup) from the data plane (streaming).
 This separation is fundamental to our zero-knowledge design — the server that helps you connect never touches the data you exchange.

 The signaling server's sole responsibility is to relay SDP offers/answers and ICE candidates between devices during connection setup.
-These are the WebRTC handshake messages that allow two devices to discover each other and negotiate a direct connection.
 Once the P2P connection is established, the signaling server is no longer involved.

 The server cannot parse the payload content — it is a binary blob that only the target device can interpret.
 The FlatBuffers binary protocol adds an additional layer of structure that makes injection attacks more difficult compared to JSON-based signaling.